-- 2Pick a long sleeved shirt preferably to wear under the suit either white or that at least a color that will complement the suit.
+- 2Pick a long sleeved shirt preferably to wear under the suit either white or a color that will complement the suit.

 - 3Choose a belt to wear that will coordinate with the suit in full (for example do not wear a brown belt with a black suit)

-- 4Wear dark socks along with you suit for bright socks will also grab the interviewers' attention from the whole interview process
+- 4Wear dark socks along with you suit for bright socks will also grab the interviewers' attention for no real good reason.

 - 5Equip yourself with as little jewelry as possible or even no jewelry at all during the interview

 - 1If you're wearing a suit, stick to neutral tones and avoid busy patterns.